 Field Description/Action New VLAN link Opens the New Device VLAN page, where you can create a new VLAN.
-Refer to "Creating and Editing VLANs" on page 228 for information.
+For more information, see "Creating and Editing VLANs" on the next page.
 VLAN Displays the VLAN name.
 VLAN Type Displays the VLAN type.
 This field is vendor specific.
 VLAN ID Displays the VLAN's ID.
-VLAN Status Displays the VLAN's status, such as active or suspended.
-Last Modified Displays the date and time NA last read the VLAN from the device.
+VLAN Displays the VLAN's status, such as active or suspended.

+Field Description/Action Status Last Modified Displays the date and time NA last read the VLAN from the device.
 (Note that NA might have read the VLAN from the device since this date and time, but there is no change.)
 Description Displays information about the VLAN pulled from the device.
 Actions You can select the following actions for each VLAN: View - Opens the VLAN Detail page, where you can view VLAN details.
 The VLAN Ports information is linked to the Device Interface page.
-Refer to "VLAN Detail Page Fields" on page 229 for information.
+For more information, see "VLAN Detail Page Fields" on the next page.
 Keep in mind that trunk ports are displayed if they are members of the VLAN.
 Edit - Opens the Edit VLAN Detail page, where you can view VLAN details and edit the VLAN name, description, and port membership.
-Refer to "Creating and Editing VLANs" on page 228 for information.
+For more information, see "Creating and Editing VLANs" below.
 Delete - Opens a dialog box, where you can confirm that you want to delete the VLAN.